 Young leaders, ideally aged 28 to 38, will be recruited from throughout Delaware, without regard to gender, race, religion, sexual orientation, or political persuasion.
 Participants are selected based on ability, demonstrated leadership, and a keen interest in their community, with a commitment to “making a difference.”
 The application process is to ensure an outstanding class consisting of members from diverse backgrounds, experiences and geographical locations.
 Approximately 24-28 participants are chosen annually.

-We will begin recruitment of our new Class of 2019 in August 2018.
-The final selection, and invitations to join our 2019 program, will occur in mid-November 2018.
+We will begin recruitment of each new class in August of the previous year.
+The final selection, and invitations to join the program, will occur in mid-November of each year.

 Your first step is to attend a candidate reception.
-Dates for upcoming receptions are listed on the Event Calendar.
+Dates for upcoming receptions are listed on the Event Calendar early summer of each year.

 Leadership Delaware is a big time commitment, but well worth it.
 Fellows are expected to arrange their time to be present for every session, every session reception, and many special events.